Haufe-Lexware/docker-style-guide/DockerMachine.md

 > Leaving the file empty is fine -- Docker Machine just checks for its presence.

-See the reasons behind that in their documentation at [Crash Reporting](https://docs.docker.com/machine/concepts/#crash-reporting)
+For more information see the documentation at [Crash Reporting](https://docs.docker.com/machine/concepts/#crash-reporting)

 ## Beware of Driver restrictions